Camp Rock

 Camp Rock is a 2008 musical television film directed by Matthew Diamond from a screenplay by Karin Gist, Regina Hicks, Julie Brown, and Paul Brown.
-The 73rd Disney Channel Original Movie (DCOM), the film stars Demi Lovato, Joe Jonas, Meaghan Jette Martin, Maria Canals-Barrera, Daniel Fathers, and Alyson Stoner.
+The 73rd Disney Channel Original Movie (DCOM), the film stars the Jonas Brothers, Meaghan Jette Martin, Maria Canals-Barrera, Daniel Fathers, Alyson Stoner, and introducing Demi Lovato.
 In the film, aspiring teenage singer Mitchie Torres (Lovato) visits Camp Rock, a summer music camp.

 The film premiered on Disney Channel on June 20, 2008.
 Camp Rock was the second DCOM to air on ABC's The Wonderful World of Disney after its premiere on Disney Channel and was placed on the iTunes Store for digital purchase shortly after its premiere.
 The film was watched by 8.9 million viewers on the night of its premiere and is currently the third highest viewed DCOM of all time, behind High School Musical 2 and Wizards of Waverly Place: The Movie.
-A sequel, Camp Rock 2: The Final Jam, premiered on September 3, 2010.
+A sequel, Camp Rock 2: The Final Jam, premiered on September 3, 2010, and a third film, Camp Rock 3, premiered on August 13, 2026.

 Plot

 Shy singer Mitchie Torres and her family are unable to afford the fees required to attend Camp Rock, a summer music camp.
 Her mother, Connie, a chef, is hired to cater food for the camp, which enables Mitchie to attend at a discounted rate.
 Her mother tasks Mitchie to help her in the kitchen when not performing camp duties.
 Upon arrival, Mitchie meets fellow camper Caitlyn Gellar, an aspiring music producer.

 Shane Gray, the spoiled lead singer of the pop music trio Connect 3, returns to Camp Rock at his bandmates' behest to rehabilitate Shane's public image.
 Shane assumes a position as a dance instructor and is required to record a song with the winner of Final Jam, the camp's closing singing competition.
 Shane overhears Mitchie singing in a hall; unable to see her before she leaves, he obsesses over finding her, with the camp knowing he is searching for the girl with "the voice".

 During Opening Jam, a camp meet-and-greet, Mitchie learns the campers are rich or well-connected.
-Embarrassed at being able to attend camp due to Connie's catering, Mitchie lies to Tess Tyler (the popular daughter of singer TJ Tyler) and her friends Ella Pador and Margaret "Peggy" Dupree that her mother is the president of the Chinese department of the music channel Hot Tunes TV.
+Embarrassed at being able to attend camp only due to Connie's catering, Mitchie lies to Tess Tyler (the popular daughter of singer TJ Tyler) and her friends Ella Pador and Margaret "Peggy" Dupree that her mother is the president of the Chinese department of the music channel Hot Tunes TV.
 Impressed, Tess invites Mitchie to join her group at the disappointment of Caitlyn, who advises against Mitchie becoming friends with Tess.

 During lunch, an argument between Tess and Caitlyn escalates to a food fight.
 Tess portrays Caitlyn as the aggressor of the dispute to Brown Cesario, the camp's director and Shane's uncle; Brown punishes Caitlyn by making her work in the kitchen.
 Mitchie, worried Caitlyn will learn about her secret, does not defend her, to Caitlyn's annoyance.